By: Courtney Scott

 Few are alive today who can recall the gruesome double murder investigation that first plagued the town of Rockport 83 years ago on May 21, 1932, and continued to terrorize its residents for generations to come.
 Even fewer are willing to relive the memories that took two lives and endangered the livelihood of an entire town.

-The infamous Rockport Murder Mystery has been blotted out of history, so much so that the only remaining proof of the murders are some hard-to-find, even harder to read newspaper accounts, and some hair, skull fragments, and a pair of reading glasses.
-The evidence rests inside the Rockport police station in a bent-up, beat-in tin metal box so secluded that some of the police officers don’t even know that it’s there.
+The infamous Rockport Murder Mystery has been blotted out of history, so much so that the only remaining proof of the murders are some hard-to-find, even harder-to-read newspaper accounts, and some hair, skull fragments, and a pair of reading glasses.
+The evidence rests inside the Rockport police station in a bent-up, beat-in tin metal box, so concealed that some of the police officers don’t even know that it’s there.

 At 10 a.m. on Saturday, May 21, 1932, Melvin Linder entered Arthur Oker’s tailor shop to get alterations made on his new suit.
 After a few minutes, he noticed a man come down the steps from the upstairs washroom and sit down in the opposite corner of the shop from he and Oker.
 The man wore a brown colored top coat and a new straw hat.